This post may contain affiliate links and spoilers. Please read our disclosure policy.

 Blood, Murder (Stabbing, Suffocation, And Gunshot), Depiction of Dead Bodies, Depiction of Being Bullied, Suicide, Depictions of Rape, Violence Against Women, Depictions of Car Accidents (Vehicular Manslaughter), Mental Illness (Schizophrenia and Manic/ Depression), Torture (Stabbing And Body Mutilation), Depiction Of Internal Organs, and Drug Use

 Characters & Story (with Commentary)

 Kanako Fujishima (Nana Komatsu), at a distance, is the girl next girl.
 She is the one you get a crush on, dream of dating or marrying, and are shocked when she even looks your way.
-So when she goes missing her father Akikazu (Kôji Yakusho) naturally goes mad.
+So when she goes missing, her father Akikazu (Kôji Yakusho) naturally goes mad.

-Oh My God the Violence: Though Martyrs
+Oh My God, the Violence

-I won’t pretend and make it seem this movie has some sort of award winning story, but I must admit between the violence and wondering what kind of person was Kanako, and if perhaps she was even real at times, I was well entertained during the nearly 2-hour length of this movie.
+I won’t pretend and make it seem this movie has some sort of award-winning story, but I must admit, between the violence and wondering what kind of person was Kanako, and if perhaps she was even real at times, I was well entertained during the nearly 2-hour length of this movie.

 On The Fence

-For the way Akikazu acts, and the world Kanako is in, this could have been a thriller, or something similar.
-Yet instead, it is a blood bath and makes the truth about Kanako revealed a bit too early on, and a bit too obvious as well.
-Which isn’t necessarily a bad thing, hence why I’m on the fence about it, but considering how despicable the girl is, I sort of wish the build to the reveal was handled better.
+For the way Akikazu acts, and the world Kanako is in, this could have been a thriller or something similar.
+Yet instead, it is a blood bath and makes the truth about Kanako revealed a bit too early on and a bit too obvious as well.
+Which isn’t necessarily a bad thing, hence why I’m on the fence about it, but considering how despicable the girl is, I wish the build to the reveal was handled better.